codacy/docs/docs/release-notes/cloud/cloud-2023-10-24-csslint-jshint-fauxpas-tailor-tslint-deprecation.md

 On October 24th 2023<!-- DOCS-609 update with correct launch date --> we deprecated the following tools: **CSSLint**, **Faux Pas**, **JSHint**, **Tailor**, and **TSLint**.

-These tools have become deprecated or stopped being updated by their maintainers and started providing a bad experience for Codacy users either by reporting false positives or causing other unexpected issues.
+These tools have become deprecated or stopped being updated by their maintainers and started providing a bad experience to Codacy users either by reporting false positives or causing other unexpected issues.

 We've been working on alternatives for each deprecated tool.
 See [what to do if you are using one of the deprecated tools](#if-you-are-using-one-of-these-tools).